upekshaip/tg-ytdlp-bot/README.md

 5. Update the `FIREBASE_CONF` section in config.py with your project details

 **Cookie File Setup:**
-1. Create cookie files in Netscape format for each service
+1. Create cookie files in Netscape format for each service.
+You can use this browser extension https://cookie-editor.com/
-2. Upload them to a web server accessible via HTTPS
+2. Upload them to a web server accessible via HTTPS.
+You can use your own Github repo for that.
-3. Update the cookie URLs in config.py to point to your files
+3. Update the cookie URLs in config.py to point to your files.
+For Github repo ensure you use RAW URLs to your text cookie files.
 4. Ensure files are under 100KB and accessible without authentication

 **Setting Up Channels:**